Guide to Financial Aid for Online Students

 It’s easy to be intimidated by hefty tuition fees, but paying for school is not an impossible feat.
 Careful planning and access to the right resources can help minimize student debt.
 There are billions of dollars given each year in financial aid to make college more affordable.
 One simply needs to find them.

 Grants: Federal and state grants usually don't have to be repaid, as long as the recipient meets minimum academic requirements.
 Students can use grant dollars to pay for anything academically related, including tuition, fees, books, or housing costs.

-Loans: Federal and private student loans are generally the least popular of the financial aid options because they must be repaid.
+Loans: Federal and private student loans are generally the least popular of the financial aid options because borrowers must repay them.
 Interest rates and repayment rules vary depending on the lender, and federally-funded loans are typically the most popular for students because of their low interest rates and flexible repayment schedules.
 Although several private lenders offer education loans as well, students usually see these as the less favorable option.

 The first step in the application process is to fill out the FAFSA (Free Application for Federal Financial Aid).
 This form provides schools with the information they need to offer you institutional aid and will act as an application for federal and state loans and grants.

-- Students can fill out the FAFSA as early as October 1st of the year before they plan on attending school.
+- You can fill out the FAFSA as early as October 1st of the year before you plan on attending school.

 - Start early.
 Some states award grants until funding runs out, so students should submit applications as soon as possible after October 1st to receive the maximum amount of aid they qualify for.
 Check your state’s deadline requirements here.